goransle/react-getting-started-video-script/src/video-script.md

 ## Outro

 And that's it!
-You've installed the Highcharts React wrapper and created your first chart.
+You've installed the Highcharts for React and created your first chart.

 To learn more, check out the official documentation at highcharts.com.